Rlee13/IPyStubsGenerator/README.md

 Arguments:
 --------------
+-h          : a help message;

---h          : this help message;
+-h1          : a more detailed help message;

---f&lt;dllname&gt; : generate stubs for the 'dllname' assembly;
+-f &lt;dllname&gt; : generate stubs for the 'dllname' assembly;

---l&lt;dllname&gt; : list the namespaces in the 'dllname' assembly;
+-l &lt;dllname&gt; : list the namespaces in the 'dllname' assembly;

 General Usage:
 --------------